zshi719/2025-Data-24100/lesson_plan/week_6.md

 ## Resources

+- Make sure you understand basic SQL commands.
+You can find more information on what is required for the course [in this note](../docs/prequisites.md).

 ## Learning Objectives

 - What are connections and cursors and how do we use them to query a database?